Grass trimmers can be fantastic time-savers, or terrible time wasters if you have to struggle to make them work.

-Watch the video above to find out what we look for in a grass trimmer, and what makes the best grass trimmers quickest and easiest to use.
+Watch the video below to find out what we look for in a grass trimmer, and what makes the best grass trimmers quickest and easiest to use.

 Grass trimmers are designed to cut areas of grass that are difficult to get at with the mower.
 This can be along the edge of flower borders and paths, close to a fence or under garden furniture.
 They're also often used to cut down long grass that has been allowed to grow for some time, such as where bulbs have been naturalised in the grass.